1. Home

 The payout from a life insurance claim could:

-• Help keep your family afloat after you die
+• Help keep your family out of debt after you die

-• Clear your mortgage if you die and allow your family to keep their home
+• Help clear your mortgage if you die and allow your family to keep their home

 Types of insurance Pros Cons Good for